 Australia by Air

-The majority of North Americans will arrive at Sydney International Airport (also known as Kingsford Smith) or Melbourne.
-Major airlines connecting the two continents are Qantas, United Airlines, Air New Zealand (via Auckland), Virgin Australia and Air Canada.
+The majority of North Americans will arrive at Sydney International Airport (also known as Kingsford Smith), Melbourne, or Brisbane.
+Major airlines connecting the two continents include Qantas, United Airlines, Air New Zealand (via Auckland), Virgin Australia, and Air Canada.

 A handful of smaller regional airlines also serve country towns and remote Outback areas.
-Regional Express Airlines, known as REX, flies to towns in NSW, South Australia and Victoria; Skytrans and competitor QantasLink fly to remote regions in northern Queensland from a base in Cairns, and there are other operators in Western Australia, Northern Territory and Tasmania.
-Aircraft range from 8- to 50-seat planes, and fares can be very expensive, as there is often no competition on the route.
+Regional Express Airlines, known as REX, flies to towns in New South Wales, South Australia, Queensland, and Victoria, with limited service in Western Australia; Skytrans flies to remote regions in northern Queensland from a base in Cairns; and Par Avion operates in Tasmania.
+Aircraft on these regional airlines are often quite small, and fares can be expensive, as there may be little or no competition on the route.

 Renting a Car in Australia

 All the major international rental car brands are based in Australia.
+An international driver’s license is not required if your own driver’s license is written in English.
 Prices can be quite high, with lower rates for seven-day hire.
 Low-cost companies charge less, but they may use older cars and/or restrict the areas of travel.
-Local company Bayswater Car Rental, which has depots in Sydney and Perth, is popular for its low rates and cheaper insurance.
+Local company Bayswater Car Rental, which has depots in Sydney and Perth, is popular for its low rates and affordable insurance.

 All rental car drivers will incur a charge, called an excess, if they damage the vehicle.
 This excess can range from hundreds to thousands of dollars, and insurance can be purchased to bring down this cost.

 Australians drive on the left side of the road and should only use the right-hand lanes on freeways when overtaking.
 Speed limits vary from 70 to 110 kilometers per hour (between 43 and 68 mph) on freeways and from 40 to 60 kilometers per hour (25 to 37 mph) on city and suburban streets.
-School zone speed limits of 40 kph are rigorously enforced.
+School zone speed limits (usually 40 kph) are rigorously enforced.
 Police regularly carry out random breath testing (RBT) for drivers to detect alcohol levels.
-If you’re caught with more than a 0.05 alcohol reading, you’re under arrest!
+If you’re caught with more than a 0.05 alcohol reading, you’re under arrest.

-Most metropolitan motorways in Sydney, Brisbane and Melbourne charge a toll, paid electronically via an e-tag device attached to a car’s windscreen.
-Overseas travelers must pay toll costs within 48 hours of use (or three days for Brisbane tolls) or be fined.
-Visitors can purchase a 30-day toll pass from each state transport department.
-In NSW it’s called an eMU pass, in Queensland it’s a “go via” and in Victoria, a Melbourne Pass.
-(See links below.)
+Most metropolitan motorways in Sydney, Brisbane, and Melbourne charge a toll, paid electronically via an e-tag device attached to a car’s windscreen.
+Overseas travelers must pay toll costs or be fined.
+Visitors can pay online or purchase a 30-day toll pass through a service called Linkt.
 To get a pass, drivers go online, pay a small set-up fee, and register their credit card and the license plate of their rental vehicle.
 The freeway toll machines detect the vehicle, then charge the toll back to the associated credit card.

-A GPS device is vital for anyone attempting to navigate around cities and out of them onto the freeways.
-These can be hired from rental companies or bought cheaply (around $100 AUD) from electrical stores.
+Prepare for long distances if you’re driving in Australia.
 From Sydney it’s a 10- to 12-hour drive to Brisbane and slightly less to Melbourne, although no one should attempt to drive such long distances on unfamiliar roads all in one trip.
 (We recommend making at least one overnight stop along the way.)

-Jucy Rentals and Britz are popular local operators.
+Jucy and Britz are two of the most popular local operators.

 Australia by Train

-Australia’s two iconic train journeys are the Indian-Pacific (IP) and the Ghan, privately run tourist rail services operated by Great Southern Rail.
+Two of Australia’s most iconic train journeys are the Indian-Pacific (IP) and the Ghan, privately run tourist rail services operated by Journey Beyond Rail Expeditions.
 They are far from cheap but well worth taking for the sheer experience of traveling the length and breadth of the country in comfort with fascinating stops along the way.

-The aptly named Indian Pacific links the two oceans from Perth to Sydney over 75 hours (three nights).
+The aptly named Indian Pacific links the two oceans from Perth to Sydney over four days and three nights.
 The Ghan links Adelaide in the south with Darwin in the north in a journey spanning three days and two nights.
-Three classes of service are offered, from the all-inclusive Platinum with meals, alcoholic drinks and day tours in each destination to the economy Red Service that provides passengers with a recliner seat (like an aircraft), shared bathrooms, and meals and drinks for purchase in a separate dining car.
+You can opt for a longer journey with the Ghan Expedition, which runs over four days and three nights.

-In NSW it’s possible to take trains in four directions from Sydney—north, northwest, west and south—to cities including Brisbane, Melbourne, Canberra and the Outback towns of Moree and Broken Hill.
-Economy and first-class cabins with sleepers are available on long journeys such as the 12-hour and 14-hour trips to Melbourne and Brisbane, respectively.
+In NSW it’s possible to take trains in four directions from Sydney—north, northwest, west, and south—to cities including Brisbane, Melbourne, Canberra, the Blue Mountains, and the Outback towns of Moree and Broken Hill.
+Economy and first-class cabins with sleepers are available on long journeys such as the 11-hour and 14-hour trips to Melbourne and Brisbane, respectively.

 Australia by Bus

 Traveling long distances is also possible by coach (bus), with some trips cheaper than train travel.
 Greyhound Australia has the country covered, while smaller companies such as Premier and Murrays operate in certain regions.
 Greyhound has travel passes for hop-on/hop-off options.
-Vehicles usually have restrooms and video entertainment systems; newer coaches have USB charger points and some are introducing Wi-Fi.
+Vehicles usually have restrooms, USB charger points, and Wi-Fi.
 The only way to get around Tasmania without a car is by coach.
-Tassielink connects most of the small state, with services supplemented by regional operators.
+Tassielink connects most of the state, with services supplemented by regional operators.